Soulghost/SGUserGuide/README.md

 # SGUserGuide

+# DO NOT USE THIS FRAMEWORK NOW, IT HAS SOME BUGS TO FIX.

 SGUserGuide is a framework for programmers to make steps to guide users, every step will restrict users to do a specific operation by adding masks to other regions.
 The framework can help you implement this without breaking the structure of the project based on AOP and KeyPath.

 ## A Simple Guide ScreenShot